| Seven

 look really official!
 Tell potential helpers about the raw materials (but bring enough

-5) have fun doing what you want to do.
+yourself to cover half-a-dozen who come without) 5) have fun doing what you want to do.
 After all, you

 and everyone else will be actively making the world a better place... really.
 MAKING